come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 # ✔️ Hire an external auditing team

-That's us! :) We can help you reviewing the quality of your project and processes.
+That's us! :) The Zeppelin team can help you assess the quality of your project and processes.
 We'll take a deep and thorough dive on your code, with years of experience hacking, researching and developing on blockchains, plus a little touch of Latin American fire, to give you and your users all the confidence you need to